Evermore: Writing and recording

 Swift recorded much of Evermore with Aaron Dessner (pictured in 2016) at his Long Pond Studio in the Hudson Valley.

 On Evermores standard edition, Dessner produced 14 tracks (including four co-produced with Swift and one with Bryce), and Antonoff co-produced one with Swift.
 According to Dessner, he was attuned to Swift's way of structuring a song with verses, refrains, and bridges, and thus did not edit her outputs much.
-While her vocals were processed remotely for Folklore, Swift recorded most of her vocals for Evermore in person at Long Pond, using Dessner's Telefunken microphone and Siemens preamplifiers.
+While her vocals for Folklore were processed remotely, Swift recorded many of her vocals for Evermore in person at Long Pond, using Dessner's Telefunken microphone and Siemens preamplifiers.
+In late 2020, when COVID restrictions kept studios closed in England, Dessner arranged for her to quarantine and record an extended session at Scarlet Pimpernel Studios at Marcus Mumford's home in Devon.
+According to Swift, she recorded "five or six" songs during this stay.
 Other collaborators, such as Vernon and Bryce, collaborated virtually due to pandemic restrictions.
 Given Swift's international popularity, they recorded the album in secrecy, using passwords, data encryption, and specific communications when sharing mixes of the tracks.
 For songs that feature orchestration, Dessner sent Bryce chord charts, and Bryce orchestrated the songs from his studio in Biarritz, France, before sending them back to Dessner, who then coordinated other musicians to record instruments individually from their home studios.